sebamarambio96/productManager/README.md

 This project is aimed at showcasing my backend development skills using a variety of advanced tools.

+## Project Architecture

+The project architecture is based on a DAO (Data Access Object) approach, utilizing components such as DAO, Repository, Controller, Services, Models, and Router.
+This structure allows for clear and modular code organization, facilitating system maintenance and scalability.

 ## Key Tools Utilized

 - **bcrypt:** For password encryption.